 Merry Christmas!
 Below is the Christmas Tree display from the Tempe Marketplace in Tempe, AZ.

 Hello there!
 Late post today, I took my time getting home.
-Decided to stay at work a little later to work on something in peace and quiet since everyone else rushed home early.
-Got sidetracked catching up with a friend of mine who works on a different floor in the building.
-Began re-reading the first 70 pages of Big Sur whilst sipping on coffee of the free variety.
+Decided to stay at work past quitting time to complete something in peace and quiet.
+Earlier in the day, I got sidetracked catching up with a friend of mine who works on a different floor in the building then began re-reading the first 70 pages of Big Sur whilst sipping on coffee of the free variety.

 When I pulled up in my driveway, I noticed a grocery bag hanging on the handle of my garage door.
 It looked like it would contain something good.
 My curiosity was piqued and I wondered who stopped by while I was meandering my way home.